United Kingdom: mandatory electronic invoicing in April 2029

 In 2025, HMRC and the Department for Business and Trade (DBT) launched a joint consultation to gather feedback on the standardization of e-invoicing and to boost its adoption across UK businesses and the public sector.

-Now, HMRC is launching its Digital Transformation Roadmap, laying the foundation for a long-term goal: to build a tax and customs system that integrates seamlessly into the daily lives of individuals and the operations of businesses.
+The Digital Transformation roadmap lays the groundwork for a long-term goal: to build a tax and customs system that integrates seamlessly into people’s daily lives and business operations.
 This vision centers on simplicity, with optimized processes supported by technologies such as artificial intelligence (AI), better data integration, and more accessible digital services.
 For most taxpayers, this will mean quicker and clearer interactions with HMRC.
 It’s not merely a technological upgrade, it’s a complete reinvention of the tax system.

 A major milestone will be the integration of the Valuation Office Agency (VOA) into HMRC, scheduled for April 2026.
 The VOA is vital to the property tax system in England and Wales, and its integration is expected to reduce administrative costs by 5 to 10%, while also improving services for taxpayers and businesses.

-This transformation requires a deep overhaul of HMRC’s infrastructure.
-Many of its IT systems are outdated, and their modernization is a top priority.
+The path toward a digital model requires a deep renewal of the infrastructure.
 Investments will be made in data platforms, AI, and cybersecurity to streamline services and detect noncompliance in real time.
 Plans also include simplifying tax rules and filing thresholds, making it easier for people to understand their tax obligations.

 Within this broader context, one of the core pillars of reform is the digitalization of administrative and tax processes, particularly the introduction of electronic invoicing as a key tool to enable faster, more transparent, and efficient tax management.
 This will help reduce administrative burdens, improve transaction traceability, combat tax fraud, and boost operational efficiency across organizations.